vmware-archive/cascade/README.md

 Cascade is a novel solution to this problem, the world's first just-in-time compiler for Verilog.
 Cascade executes code immediately in a software simulator, and performs compilation in the background.
 When compilation is finished, the code is moved into hardware, and from the user’s perspective it simply gets faster over time.
 Cascade's ability to move code back and forth between software and hardware also makes it the first platform to provide generic support for the execution of unsynthesizable Verilog from hardware.
 The effects are substantial.
 Cascade encourages more frequent compilation, reduces the time required for developers to produce working hardware designs, and transforms HDL development into something which closely resembes writing JavaScript or Python.
 It takes the first steps towards bridging the gap between programming software and programming hardware.

 Much of the work which has gone into building Cascade has been documented in conference proceedings.
 A complete list of publications (hopefully with more to come) is below.
+Note however, that Cascade is under active development.
+In some cases, its implementation may have already diverged what is described in these texts.
+The most up-to-date information on Cascade's implementation is always its source code.

 - [**Just-in-Time Compilation for Verilog** -- ASPLOS 2019](https://raw.githubusercontent.com/vmware/cascade/master/doc/asplos19.pdf)